dwimbush/Seattle_Crime_Data_Pipeline/README.md

 ### Questions Addressed:
 - What are the common trends in crime incidents over the years?
-- How do crime rates vary by location and time?
+- How do crime rates vary by location?
-- What can we predict about future crime rates based on historical data?
+- How do crime rates and types vary during different times of the day, and what does this imply about the need for police presence or community engagement strategies?

 ## Dataset
 The dataset contains detailed records of crime data from the Seattle Police Department, spanning from 2008 to the present.
 It offers a granular view of crime incidents, covering a variety of offenses, locations, and times.